Skip navigation

 economy

-Good for Texas Tour: Rural Law Enforcement Grant Program Statewide Overview
+Rural Law Enforcement Grant Program Statewide Overview 2025

 Introduction

-In 2023, the Texas Legislature established the Rural Law Enforcement Grant Program to provide supplemental salary assistance to sheriff’s departments, constable’s offices, and district and county attorney’s offices in “rural” areas of the state.
-The Texas Comptroller of Public Accounts was required to adopt the necessary rules to administer the grant program, including a standardized application process and forms, the manner of submitting the application, deadlines to apply, disbursement of grant money, spending of grant money, procedures for monitoring the disbursement of grant money, and the return of grant money that was not used for a permissible purpose.
+In 2023, the Texas Legislature established the Rural Law Enforcement Grant Program to provide supplemental salary assistance to sheriff’s departments, constable’s offices, and district and county attorney’s offices in rural areas of the state.
+The Texas Comptroller’s office was required to adopt the necessary rules to administer the grant program, including a standardized application process and forms, the manner of submitting the form, deadlines to apply, grant disbursement, spending of grant money, monitoring procedures, and the return of grant money that was not used for a permissible purpose.

 Grant Eligibility

-Sheriff’s offices and constable’s offices in counties with a population of 300,000 or less are eligible for the grant program; prosecutor’s offices in jurisdictions with populations of 300,000 or less qualify to apply for grant funding.
-Of Texas’ 254 counties, 236 counties are eligible for the sheriff’s and constable‘s grants (Exhibit 1).
-Some district attorney districts cover more than one county.
-In those cases, the Comptroller’s office totals the populations of all counties to make the determination of the grant amount.
+Sheriff’s offices and constable’s offices in counties with a population of 300,000 or less, as well as prosecutor’s offices in jurisdictions with populations of 300,000 or less are eligible for the grant program.
+Of Texas’ 254 counties, 236 counties meet this criteria (Exhibit 1).

 Exhibit 1 Texas Counties with Populations of 300,000 or Less